danpineau/MS-HS-Fusion-Study-Case/README.md

 - l2 regularization with explicit minimization [2]
 - l2/l1 with Majorize-Minimize algorithm [3]

-The expected outputs with these methods have been saved in the "output" folder.
+The expected outputs with these methods have already been saved in the "output" folder.

 [1] C. Guilloteau, T. Oberlin, O. Berné and N. Dobigeon, "Hyperspectral and Multispectral Image Fusion Under Spectrally Varying Spatial Blurs – Application to High Dimensional Infrared Astronomical Imaging," in IEEE Transactions on Computational Imaging, vol. 6, pp. 1362-1374, 2020, doi: 10.1109/TCI.2020.3022825.